DePaul-KenYu/se452-build/README.md

 # Concept
-Base to introduce to start on tools
+Base to introduce to start on tools for CI-CD along with integration with Docker

 ## 12 Factor concepts [* indicates new]